morungos/morungos-sveltekit/src/lib/content/posts/2024-08-14-cheap-infrastructure.md

 layout: post
 title: 'Stuart’s guide to high-availability services on a budget'
 author: Stuart
-background: '/img/posts/slidey0136.jpg'
-summary: >-
-  Do you need to put together a high-availability application platform on a budget?
-This post is for you
-image: '/img/posts/slidey0136.jpg'
-image_description: |-
-  Quiraing, on the Isle of Skye, with mists in the foreground, and a little wisp of cloud above
 ---

 One of the challenges of cloud hosting is keeping the costs down.
 There are just